The Deep Dark has fallen.

 May fate choose your planet as the victor or may Equilibrium be reached.]

 A myriad of strange screeches from animals I had never heard before entered my ears.
-Within my vision that was still enveloped in white, at the very top in contrasting words I managed to read something.
+Within my vision at the very top I managed to read something, it was contrasting.

 [Incubation Period: 6 days 23 hours 59 minutes]